This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 425°F (220°C).

-- Make the filling: Heat the oil in a 10-inch skillet over medium heat.
-Add the onions to the pan and cook, stirring occasionally for 2 minutes.
+- Make the filling.
+Heat the oil in a 10-inch skillet over medium heat.
+Add the onions and cook, stirring occasionally, for 2 minutes.

-- Add the ground cumin, smoked paprika, garlic powder, salt, chili powder, and tomato paste and stir, making sure the chopped onions are well coated for 1 to 2 minutes.
+- Season the filling.
+Stir in the cumin, smoked paprika, garlic powder, salt, chili powder, and tomato paste.
+Cook for 1 to 2 minutes, coating the onions evenly.

-- Pour in the broth, increase the heat to medium-high, and use the back of a spatula to mash some of the beans.
-Cook, stirring occasionally until the liquid has reduced, about 1 to 2 minutes.
-Squeeze a little lime juice over the beans, taste, and season with additional salt if you feel it's necessary.
-Remove the pan from the heat and set it aside.
+- Mash and reduce.
+Pour in the broth, increase the heat to medium-high, and use a spatula to mash some of the beans.
+Cook, stirring occasionally, until the liquid reduces, about 1 to 2 minutes.
+Squeeze in lime juice, taste, and adjust seasoning if needed.
+Remove from heat and set aside.

-- Assemble the tacos: Brush olive oil over the bottom of a rimmed baking sheet.
-Place the warm tortillas on the baking sheet, flipping them a few times to lightly coat both sides of each tortilla.
+- Assemble the tacos.
+Brush a rimmed baking sheet with olive oil.
+Place the tortillas on the sheet, flipping them a few times to lightly coat both sides.

-- Spread the black bean mixture over half of each tortilla and top with the shredded cheese.
+- Fill the tacos.
+Spread the black bean mixture over half of each tortilla and top with shredded cheese.

-- Fold the tortillas over and carefully flip the tacos so the cheese is facing down.
+- Fold and flip.
+Fold each tortilla in half and carefully flip them so the cheese side faces down.

-- Bake the tacos for 5 to 7 minutes.
-Remove from the oven and flip each taco over.
-Return the tacos to the oven to bake for an additional 5 to 7 minutes.
+- Bake the tacos.
+Place the baking sheet in the oven and bake for 5 to 7 minutes.
+Remove from the oven, flip each taco, and bake for another 5 to 7 minutes.

-- Enjoy as-is or serve with guacamole, sour cream, street corn, queso, or pico de gallo if you'd like.
+- Serve and enjoy.
+Enjoy them as-is or add guacamole, sour cream, street corn, queso, or pico de gallo for extra flavor.

 Notes

-- Adjust the spices if necessary.
-If you’d like to make spicier tacos, add a pinch of chili powder or some chopped jalapeños or chopped canned chipotle peppers in adobo sauce.
+- Adjust the Spice Level: For spicier tacos, add extra chili powder, chopped jalapeños, or canned chipotle peppers in adobo sauce.

 Nutrition